Which Oil Change Brand Is Cheapest for Full Synthetic in 2026?

 The Offer-Led Option: Firestone

-Firestone’s structure is different.
-The “$50 savings” on Pennzoil full synthetic splits between an instant discount and a mail-in prepaid card.
-If you follow through on the rebate, Firestone can compete.
-If mail-in mechanics aren’t your thing — or if you’ve ever forgotten to submit a rebate before the deadline — the effective savings is whatever the instant portion was.
+Firestone’s structure is different, and it changed earlier this year – the old Pennzoil-branded full synthetic deal is gone.
+The current setup is a universal $15 off any oil change, stacked with a separate $40 Rotella T6 mail-in reward if your car takes full synthetic.
+If you follow through on the rebate, Firestone can compete with anyone on this list.
+If mail-in mechanics aren’t your thing – or if you’ve ever forgotten to submit a rebate before the deadline – the effective savings is just the instant $15, and Firestone drops toward the bottom of the list fast.

 Why This Question Is Actually Harder Than It Looks